Tiruviruttam

-The Tiruviruttam (திருவிருத்தம்) is a hundred-verse poem composed by Nammalvar, a poet-saint of the Sri Vaishnava tradition.
-It is one of the many works present in the compilation known as the Naalayira Divya Prabandham.
+The Tiruviruttam (திருவிருத்தம்) is a work of Tamil Hindu literature composed by Nammalvar, a poet-saint of the Sri Vaishnava tradition.
+Comprising one hundred verses, is one of the many works present in the compilation known as the Nalayira Divya Prabandham.
 According to tradition, it is said to contain the quintessence of the Rigveda.

 Structure

 The Tiruviruttam is framed as a love story that unfolds between an anonymous heroine (talaivi) and her beloved hero (talaivan), while friends, fortune tellers, bees, birds, and the poet’s own heart play important supporting roles, acting as messengers, lamenters, and audiences in the style of a story.
 According to some interpretations, this poem is regarded to take the form of a dramatic sequence, in which a few characters discuss the love of God, which is portrayed as the earthly love between a man and a woman.
 In this regard, the poet Nammalvar's yearning for God expresses itself through a woman's love-tossed heart pining for her omnipotent lover.
 Secular love for a man by a woman is framed as divine love for God himself in this work.

 The Indologist David Shulman states that the hymns of the Tiruviruttam, "create a poetic or aesthetic world suffused by classical grammar".